zt-iot/rabbit/README.md

-# Rabbitm
+# Rabbit

-An implementation of a to-Tamarin translator programming language for verified IoT systems.
+An implementation of a to-Tamarin translator for the Rabbit programming language for verified IoT systems.

 ## Prerequisites